-Solar panels: The Empire's TIE fighter spacecraft appear to have solar panels on their outer hulls, which is a technology that NASA uses for many of its Mars probes (including the Opportunity rover on the surface) as well as the International Space Station.
+For example, the Empire's TIE fighter spacecraft appear to have solar panels on their outer hulls, which is a technology that NASA uses for many of its Mars probes (including the Opportunity rover on the surface) as well as the ISS.
 Solar panels are most useful on spacecraft that are closer to the sun.
 This means that a mission such as Rosetta — which chased a comet beyond Mars' orbit — had to have extremely large solar panels to catch the sunlight required.
 Spacecraft operating farther away require nuclear power.

-Lasers: While lasers are used for combat in "Star Wars," NASA is testing using lasers for high-speed communications between space and the ground.
+And while lasers are used for combat in "Star Wars," NASA is testing out lasers for high-speed communications between space and the ground.
 NASA's Lunar Reconnaissance Orbiter probe, for example, tested out a laser system from the moon and received a picture of the Mona Lisa sent from Earth.
-NASA is discussing doing laser tests from the International Space Station to increase the flow of communications from the orbiting complex.
-This would be particularly useful for experiments, which send out quite the amount of data for investigators back home.
+NASA is discussing doing laser tests from the ISS to increase the flow of communications from the orbiting complex.
+This would be particularly useful for experiments, which send out quite a large amount of data for investigators back home.

 - Read about 8 sci-fi inventions in "Star Wars" and their real-life counterparts, from Live Science.